This section of Ch. 7 will introduce the following topics:

 Clustering allows you to visualize related ideas.
 Many writers like this method because it shows how ideas connect.

 To do Clustering, write your general topic in the center of a blank sheet of paper.
 Then brainstorm specific ideas around it and use lines or arrows to connect them.
 Add as many ideas and sub-ideas as you can think of.
-Write for ten minutes; fill the page.
+Write for 10 minutes; fill the page.

 Note: You can do this on a computer (like the example below) but it’s much easier on paper.
 On a computer, you spend too much time making little circles and choosing colors.
 On paper, you spend the time coming up with new ideas.

 Prewriting can be used when you begin a project to brainstorm possible topics.
 Or it can be used to come up with details on a topic to expand what you might want to say.
 If you hit a dead end on your first prewrite, go do something else for a while (math homework or the laundry), then try again, using a different type of prewriting.
-The goal of prewriting is to start writing, to get information out of your head and onto a piece of paper where you can work with it.
+The goal of prewriting is to get information out of your head and onto a piece of paper where you can work with it.

 Choosing a Topic